iiab/iiab/roles/maps/README.md

 **May 2026**:

-* Split search by region and include as part of "Full quality region" downloads
+* Split search by region and include as part of "Full Quality Region" downloads
     * (assuming the database is big enough to merit splitting)
-* UI improvements (Out-of-Box experience, Navigating regions, Buttons, Searching while viewing a region)
+* UI improvements (Out-of-Box Experience, Navigating regions, Buttons, Searching while viewing a region)

 ## Extra attributions: